torch-core/tolk-auth/README.md

 This system is inspired by [Solmate's RolesAuthority in Solidity](https://github.com/transmissions11/solmate/tree/main/src/auth) but adapted for TON's characteristics, utilizing efficient bitmask operations for roles.

+## ⚠️ Security Notice

+**This smart contract has not been audited.** Please exercise caution and perform your own security review before using this code in production.
+The authors are not responsible for any potential security vulnerabilities or losses that may occur from using this code.

 ## 🔍 Permission Check Mechanism

 When the contract receives an internal message, the system validates the caller (`in.senderAddress`) after reading the opcode.
 There are three ways to pass the check: